L-Sherry/Localize-me/Documentation.md

     not possible to change the height of a single character.
 Note that all colors share the same metrics, so it only needs to be called once for each font size.
+  * `reserve_char`: a function that, given a canvas and a width, will find a free spot in the font image, allocate it and return an object with fields `x`, `y`, `width` and `height`.
+The object can then be passed to `set_char_pos` and drawn upon.
+Calling it more than once will allocate multiple spots.
+    If there is no free spot, this function will resize the given canvas, keeping its content.
+This function should be called the first time `patch_font` is called, or else, unexpected results may occur, since different colors must have the same layout.

 - If `patch_font` is specified, then it is called multiple times for each color, as follows: `patch_font(canvas, context)`.